 - Local Black-owned stations ran on thin margins but deep community ties.
 National conglomerates bought them.

-- The first thing the new owners did was cut costs — firing local DJs and replacing them with syndicated programming produced in New York or Atlanta or Los Angeles.
+- The first thing the new owners did was cut costs — firing local DJs and replacing them with syndicated programming from New York, Atlanta, or Los Angeles.

-- They standardized the format — replacing the eclectic mix of music, news, and local ads with a homogenized playlist designed to maximize ad revenue.
+- They standardized the format — replacing the eclectic mix of music, news, and local ads with a cookie-cutter playlist designed to maximize ad revenue.

-- The community bulletin board function evaporated — because national syndication has no mechanism for local content and no financial incentive to create one.
+- The community bulletin board function vanished — because national syndication has no mechanism for local content and no financial incentive to create one.

 The local voice disappeared.
 The morning host who attended your church and knew every city council member was replaced by a syndicated personality broadcasting from hundreds of miles away.
 A programming director who had never set foot in your city approved the scripted content.